fol2/Octopus_Agile_Helper/README.md

 We store global settings (postcode, API key, language, etc.) in `GlobalSettingsManager`, a single reference to which is created in `AppMain.swift`.
 This ensures we can easily synchronize changes across the app.
 Settings are saved in `UserDefaults` as JSON.

 ### Local Card Settings
-Each card can have its own `CardSettingsManager` for more granular configuration:
+Each card manages its own settings internally:
+- Settings are defined within each card's view file
-- Click the gear icon on a card to access its local settings
+- Each card has its own private settings types and manager
-- Customize settings like average hours and number of items to display
+- Settings are accessed via a gear icon in the card's header
-- Settings are saved per-card and persist between app launches
+- Settings are saved per-card in `UserDefaults` and persist between app launches
+- No global settings manager needed - each card is self-contained

 ## License
 TBD